The Tower in Love & Relationships

 Does the Tower mean a breakup?

-It means the current version of the relationship doesn't survive — which is not the same thing.
-Couples come through Tower moments into something more honest often enough that reading it as "breakup" outright is a genuine misread.
+It means the current version of the relationship doesn't survive, which is not the same thing.
+Couples often come through Tower moments into something more honest, so reading it as "breakup" outright is a real misread.
 What decides it is whether something true sits under the false version.
-The surrounding cards, and one honest conversation, usually tell you.
+The cards around it, and one honest conversation, usually tell you.

 We just had a huge blowup.
 Does drawing the Tower confirm it's over?

-No — a card can't confirm an outcome, and be wary of any reading that claims to.
-What the Tower does after a blowup is name it accurately: something built on a shaky base came down, and it was coming down anyway.
+No. A card can't confirm an outcome, so be wary of any reading that claims to.
+What the Tower does after a blowup is name it clearly: something built on a shaky base came down, and it was coming down anyway.
 The useful question now is what was false in it, and whether what's left is worth building on honestly.